Skip to main content

 Colleagues,

+I’m excited for you to learn about, implement, and propagate the cohort’s brilliant insights.
 Thus, on behalf of the entire NextGen cohort and learning team, we are grateful for your interest in the ideas and actions of the initiative and your time, energy, and commitment to improving outcomes in human services.

-Now, let's get to work!
+Now let’s get to work!

 Dr. Antonio M. Oftelie